bscal/website/README.md

 # My personal website

-This is by know means a finished project and not very professional done in most areas.
+This is by no means a finished project and not very professioally done in most areas.

 This is my personal website.
 I use it to play around with ideas, show off work, and practice with libraries.

 Website: bscal.me

-I will get a domain some day.

 # About